-We're home to Boise's first Pose Method Running Technique Specialist
+We're home to Treasure Valley's first Pose Method Running Technique Specialist

 To run Longer, Faster, and Pain-Free, come learn, practice, and train with us!

 Facebook group page here